 The Cup has a storied history.
 Champions from across the globe have their names etched on the honour roll: Fantastic Light, Falbrav, Alexander Goldrun, Vengeance Of Rain, Pride, Ramonti, Vision D'Etat and Snow Fairy stand out.

-The imperious win of Maurice in 2016, the Japanese stallion's third G1 victory at Sha Tin in 12 months, followed another success for Japan in 2015, when Yutaka Take steered A Shin Hikari to a stunning front-running victory.
+Last year Japanese raider Win Bright completed a QEII Cup - Hong Kong Cup double, giving his home nation a third Cup success in the past five renewals.
+His victory followed the imperious win of Maurice in 2016, the Japanese stallion's third G1 victory at Sha Tin in 12 months, as well as the stunning front-running victory success of A Shin Hikari under Yutaka Take in 2015.